BoMiao2021/Counter-App/README.md

 cd to counter-app
 run **npm start**

-Todo:
-Can try fetching some info from backend GET API.
-Ex: http://echo.jsontest.com/insert-key-here/insert-value-here/key/value
+Fetched some info from backend GET API.
+Ex: the data is coming from http://echo.jsontest.com/insert-key-here/insert-value-here/key/value